Kattenelvis/Obsidian-Vault-master/Blog Posts ideas/Metaphilosophy Critical Article.md

 # Philosophy

+In its highest generality, philosophy, science and mathematics is about arguments from premises to conclusions.
+This includes observation sentences.
+Philosophy, science, mathematics and other similar studies will be named "propositional derivative systems" to indicate their foundation in formal logic.

+To formalize this notion we fix a formal language $L$ for which to formalise some argument in.
+The structure of $L$ can remain vague for now.
+It can be a propositional logic, a first order logic, second order, modal logic etc. But in general, it will include formulas built up inductively from atomic formulas and grammatical rules, aswell as a set of inference rules.
+Some theory $T$ in $L$ holds the non-logical synthetic propositions of which an argument is formalized as. $T$ would then contain for instance, the axioms of $ZFC$ which are the premises in modern mathematics for its conclusions, $T$ may contain the postulates of quantum mechanics and observation sentences describing the experiments, and $T$ may be the list of axioms in integrated information theory and observation sentences thereby, $T$ can be Spinoza's axioms or $T$ can just be a small simple argument, for instance the cosmological argument or the no miracles argument.

+We may very well distinguish philosophy from other propositional derivational systems such as science and mathematics in that it generally lacks observation statements while also containing synthetic propositions which are not

+Notably, by these definitions, mathematics is synthetic.

 A philosophy $H = \{P, L, f\}$ is a set of premises $P$ in system $L$ and a function $f$ which maps a set of premises to a conclusion

 The set of philosophies is the study of philosophy